 Mobile learning, with smartphones, tablets and other devices, is the basis of the anywhere, anytime learning provided through online learning.
 Offering content, quizzes, multimedia resources, and connections among students using mobile devices requires a new look at course design, content packaging, and a consideration of limitations of data packages.
 How to best integrate mobile devices into course delivery and assessment is a field of continuing exploration.

 Digital learning can leave a permanent 'trace' in the form of student contributions to online discussion and e-portfolios of work through the collection, storing and assessment of a student's multimedia online activities.
 Peer assessment involves students in the review of each other's work, providing useful feedback that may be used in revision of documents and a better understanding of issues.

 Learning analytics facilitate tracking of learning demonstrated through student digital activities easier and more scalable.
 Such analytical feedback to students can be continuous throughout a course, resulting in early diagnostics that enable students to focus on areas of weakness before a final assessment.
 Instructors can also use analytics to assess the quality and usefulness of course resources and track student participation, providing opportunities for intervention if necessary.
 Work in artificial intelligence looks at guiding students through programs of learning with resources and at a pace that matches their needs, interests and capacities.
-New accreditation methodologies foster greater clarity and ease for transferability and recognition of credits and learning.
+New accreditation methodologies based on competencies foster greater clarity and ease for transferability and recognition of credits and learning.